lsevero/franz/README.md

 Besides the logs inside Franz you can extract the logs inside the kafka and http library, although they are very verbose.
 Check the `example-config/log4j2.xml` file for a example.
 The logging config is optional, although is recommended to use.

+## Warnings about safety

+It is now possible to inject code as data on the config file to improve the config file flexibility and power.
+That being said, **you should never read config files from untrusted sources!!!**
+If you are too uncorfortable with code evaluation in the config file, you can disable it setting `:code-eval` to false inside `:defaults` section.

+With great power comes great responsibility.

 ## Building